GoogleCloudPlatform/firebase-extensions/storage-reverse-image-search/PREINSTALL.md

 ## How this extension works

-This extension adds image similarity search to your Firebase application using Vertex AI’s [Matching Engine](https://cloud.google.com/vertex-ai/docs/matching-engine/overview) and Cloud Storage.
-Image similarity search relies on first generating feature vector representations of your original images which are stored in a Matching Engine index.
+This extension adds reverse image search to your Firebase application using Vertex AI’s [Matching Engine](https://cloud.google.com/vertex-ai/docs/matching-engine/overview) and Cloud Storage.
+Reverse image search relies on first generating feature vector representations of your original images which are stored in a Matching Engine index.
 Once these feature vectors are indexed, the Matching Engine can be used to calculate similar images to an original image from a large dataset of candidate images, based on vector distance measures.

 On installation, you will need to specify a Cloud Storage **bucket** and **files path** for indexing.